Market Size and Growth

 Monoclonal antibodies can have various adverse effects that vary from person to person.
 Monoclonal antibodies, like most types of immunotherapy, can produce skin responses at the needle site and flu-like symptoms.
 Some of the needle site reactions are pain, swelling, soreness, redness, itchiness, and rash.

-Monoclonal antibodies can also create problems such as sores in the mouth and on the skin that can develop into serious illnesses, blood pressure that is too high, heart failure due to congestive heart failure, coronary artery disease, and inflammatory bronchitis.
-While taking monoclonal antibodies, one may experience mild to severe adverse responses.
+Monoclonal antibodies can also cause problems, including sores in the mouth and on the skin that may develop into serious illnesses, high blood pressure, heart failure, coronary artery disease, and inflammatory bronchitis.
+While taking monoclonal antibodies, one may experience mild to severe adverse reactions.
 The reaction is severe enough to cause death in rare situations.

 Monoclonal antibodies can also cause capillary leak syndrome.
 This illness results in dangerously low blood pressure as fluid and proteins leak out of small blood capillaries and spread into surrounding tissues.
 Multiple organ failure and shock are possible outcomes of capillary leak syndrome.